SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

 - Do not over stretch cabling to the device’s connectors and ensure that cabling does not exert force on the PCB.

-- Isolate your installation from power immediately if accessories, power cables or connectors are in any way damaged, defective, show signs of overheating or are wet.
+- Isolate your installation from power immediately if accessories power cables or connectors is in any way damaged, defective, shows signs of overheating or are wet.

 - Remove power from this product during cleaning or when it is not in use.